-Are there any songs you're looking forward to playing live when you come to London?
+Are there any songs you're looking forward to playing live when you go to London later this month?

 Yeah man we've got a new album out, Man Plans God Laughs, and I'm trying to learn two or three of the songs off that for that night alone, it'll be really interesting to try and perform these records by then.
 The new album sounds like Yeezus meets Kendrick Lamar meets Run the Jewels put in the blender by Public Enemy, like George Foreman putting it all in a blender.
 Last time we played in England, in KOKO, it went down, it was an incredible, festive night.

-Public Enemy perform in London on 27 June as part of an Mogwai's 20th birthday ATP Season, running from 24 June to the 5 July at the Roundhouse, Camden and at NASS on the 12th July, for tickets and info head here.
+Public Enemy perform in London on 27 June as part of an Mogwai's 20th birthday ATP Season, running from 24 June to the 5 July at the Roundhouse, Camden.

 Text Ian McQuaid